Skip to main content

 Application Deadline: March 15

-Female students between the ages of 15 and 18 interested in architecture, engineering, and construction careers will want to look into this five-day, four-night residential program.
-Participants build problem-solving skills, critical thinking, and teamwork while learning about careers in and related to construction management.
+Female students between the ages of 15 and 18 interested in architecture, engineering, and construction (AEC) careers should consider this five-day, four-night residential program.
+Participants build problem-solving skills, confidence, critical thinking, and teamwork while learning about careers in and related to construction management.
+Students will be mentored by professional women representing AEC industries and will be able to build their own projects to take home.

 13. Cyber Security Camp